 In approaching this problem, as in almost all reinforcement problems, choosing a suitable value of ε was a challenge, as we wanted to encourage the agent to use the highest return policy at any point in time as well as take time to explore alternate solutions to uncover a potentially better policy in the long run.

-To address this challenge, we tested multiple epsilon update functions, and found that an exponentially decaying epsilon trend was the rule that yielded the most rapidly converging return curve, as seen in the following figure. . . .
+To address this challenge, we tested multiple epsilon update functions on one of our learning algorithms, and found that using an exponentially decaying epsilon yielded the most rapidly converging return curve, as seen in the following figure. . . .
 Write more if necessary...

 Figure 3: Q-Learning returns under various ε-update rules.
-(Default ε = 0.4)

 Table 1: Varying epsilon approaches runtime analysis